With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

 But then let's say you won't bother to defend it.

 Well, there are well-established routes to getting an adverse judgment from say the Supreme Court of California, and getting it recognised by English Courts.

-It can be done say through the Queen's Bench Division of the High Court on Strand in London, at the Royal Courts of Justice.
-And it's a well-travelled road.
+It can be done through the Queen's Bench Division of the High Court on the Strand in London, at the Royal Courts of Justice.
+The Order is usually made by a Queen's Bench Master.
+It's a well-travelled road.